m-danya/notion-srs-cli/README.md

 3. Click on `"..."` -> `"Open as page"` at cards gallery, then get a link to the "today's view" (a view that shows cards for today) by `"..."` -> `"Copy link"` and past the link into the 5th line of `config.py`

-4. Save the `config.py` and run `get_props.py` by typing `./get_props.py`.
-You'll get column names list (if not an error, which I have nothing to do with) .
+4. Save the `config.py` and run `get_props.py` by typing `python3 get_props.py`.
+You'll get column names list (if not an 400 error, which I have nothing to do with, see "Possible errors") .
 Place them appropriately in `config.py` variables (between the quotation marks) like this:

    ```python
    translation = 'perevod'